Frankkkkk/opentsdb-auth-proxy/README.md

 # OpenTSDB Auth Proxy

-This is a simple proxy for the [OpenTSDB](https://github.com/OpenTSDB/opentsdb) time series database.
+This is a simple read/write proxy for the [OpenTSDB](https://github.com/OpenTSDB/opentsdb) time series database.
 It handles authentication and authorization.

+**Warning**: This proxy is currently half baked.
+It works for my needs though. if you need more features, don't hesitate to make a PR ;-)

 This proxy can be publicly exposed.
 When sending data to opentsdb, set the endpoint to this proxy instead.
 Each client will send the data alongside an authentication